 actions.

-Testing the Create (GET) Action
+Integration Testing of the Create (GET) Action in ASP.NET Core

 Before we continue with testing, let’s open the Create.cshtml